 \section{Conclusions}

-This study offers empirical evidence that LLMs can automatically produce phishing warning explanations that are as effective as, and in certain circumstances, more effective than, those crafted by humans.
+This study provides empirical evidence that LLMs can automatically generate phishing warning explanations that are as effective as, and in certain cases, more effective than those crafted by humans.
 Notably, warnings generated by Claude 3.5 Sonnet markedly reduced click-through rates on phishing links compared with Llama 3.3 70B and human-composed messages, especially when a feature-based explanation style was used.
-Counterfactual explanations showed initial potential in reducing false positives, yet feature-based explanations remained more reliable for identifying genuine threats.
+Counterfactual explanations initially showed potential in reducing false positives; however, feature-based explanations remained more reliable for identifying genuine threats.

 The viability of LLM-generated warnings was supported with user-perception measures: participants found them clear, trustworthy, and actionable, especially those generated by Claude.
 The study also found that mental workload, gender, and familiarity with warning dialogues significantly affected the warning efficacy.
-These results stress the role of individualisation and flexibility of security interfaces.
+These results emphasize the importance of individualization and flexibility in security interfaces.